-Round diamonds are the most desired of all the shapes, and because of this they also have a few distinct advantages.
+Round diamonds are the most desired of all the shapes, and because of this, they also have a few distinct advantages.

 To begin with, the pervasiveness of round diamonds means that there are lots to choose from.
 Diamond manufacturers are acutely aware of the draw of round diamonds compared with other shapes.

 They realize that a smaller sized round diamond will sell faster than a larger princess stone.
 For this reason, every online and offline store will have an expansive selection of round diamonds for you to pick from, meaning you have a very high chance of picking something pretty darn amazing.

 The other major advantage of having rounds at the top of the desirability scale, means that there is a huge amount of research done on what exactly constitutes a perfect round diamond.
 You will find a wealth of information on the best cut dimensions, clarity and color options for rounds (lots on this website so go look!) - Much more in fact, than for any other shaped diamond.
 This means you are armed with an impressive arsenal of knowledge as you delve into the fantastic (but also slightly bizarre) world of diamonds.

-Researching round diamonds: Knowledge is Power
+Researching Round Cut Diamonds: Knowledge is Power

 This wealth of research also means that diamond cutters have identified the exact proportions that optimize the sparkle of a round diamond, making it even easier to cut a diamond in a way that is most pleasing to the human eye.
-Thanks research!
+Thanks, research!

-The other massive draw of the round diamond of course, is the fact that you can get away with much warmer colors (even as low as J and K if you don’t mind a tiiiiiiny hint of a warmth) and much lower clarity grades (go for SI1 all the way down to I1 if you are brave), as round brilliant cut diamonds are awesome at disguising hints of color and small flaws.
+The other massive draw of the round diamond, of course, is the fact that you can get away with much warmer colors (even as low as J and K if you don’t mind a tiiiiiiny hint of a warmth) and much lower clarity grades (go for SI1 all the way down to I1 if you are brave), as round brilliant cut diamonds are awesome at disguising hints of color and small flaws.

 This means that you have much more freedom to play around with different combinations of color, clarity and carat than you would have with the other diamond shapes.
 Hurrah!

-Now, so far, we’ve learned that round diamonds are great, but what are the down sides of opting for a round stone?
+Now, so far, we’ve learned that round diamonds are great, but what are the downsides of opting for a round stone?

 There are none.